 In discussions with pub companies or any other person or body, the PCA will never discuss individual cases which are or may be the subject of arbitration.

 The PCA is aware that parties to arbitrations are entitled to have full confidence that the arbitrator has no conflict of interest and conducts arbitrations fairly.
-A further safeguard is provided through the oversight of the PCA’s Compliance Officer, who will take all necessary steps to ensure that there is a clear separation of functions and that neither the PCA nor the Deputy PCA does anything that could compromise that confidence or give rise to a reasonable perception of bias.
+A further safeguard is provided through the oversight of the PCA’s Compliance Officer, who will take all necessary steps to ensure that there is a clear separation of functions and that the PCA does not do anything that could compromise that confidence or give rise to a reasonable perception of bias.
 The test for apparent bias the courts apply is ‘whether the fair-minded observer, having considered the facts, would conclude that there was a real possibility’ of bias.
 The Compliance Officer will apply this test objectively, but not to the extent that an undue concern for appearances is allowed to interfere unnecessarily with the functioning of the PCA office.
 Full details of the Compliance Officer’s role are set out in the PCA’s Conflict of Interest Policy.

 As a general rule, the PCA will publish the minutes of meetings with stakeholders on the PCA’s website.
-There may, however, be times when it is important for the PCA or Deputy PCA, in order to act as an effective regulator, to be able to discuss matters that are not subsequently made public.
+There may, however, be times when it is important for the PCA, in order to act as an effective regulator, to be able to discuss matters that are not subsequently made public.
 This would be for example to allow full and frank discussions with pub companies on matters of specific commercial sensitivity, and will never relate to individual arbitrations.
 Further details are set out in the PCA’s response to a Freedom of Information Act request on meetings between the PCA and pub-owning businesses.

 Contact the Pubs Code Adjudicator